← All articles

 "Your protein was low today.
 Aim for a protein-dense breakfast tomorrow.
 Eggs, Greek yogurt, or a protein shake would get you back on track."

 No lecture.
 No punishment.
-No "you should have done better."
 Just a clear, actionable path forward.
 The coach acknowledges what happened without judging it, then shifts focus to what you can control: your next meal.

-This is The Protocol's core philosophy.
+This is one of the core principles I built into The Protocol.
 A user who has a rough meal but catches up the next day should feel accomplished, not ashamed.
 The goal is still achieved.
 The method was suboptimal for a moment.
-We acknowledge both.
+Both things can be true.

 A birthday dinner is not a nutritional emergency.
 A vacation week is not a failure state.
 A stressful workday where you grabbed whatever was available is not evidence of weak willpower.